 How Does FTP Work?

-To establish a connection with your one FTP account you need two communication channels (the command channel that initiates the response and the data channel which is responsible for distributing data).
+To establish FTP connection with your one FTP account you need two communication channels (the command channel that initiates the response and the data channel which is responsible for data transfer).

-To establish an FTP connection users must have permission to communicate on the network.
-This requires that you provide them with credentials to the FTP server.
+To establish an FTP connection FTP clients must have permission to communicate on the network.
+This requires that you provide them with credentials to the file transfer protocol server.

 Some public FTP servers don’t require credentials.
-It’s also common with anonymous FTPs.
+It’s also common with an anonymous FTP.

-To transfer or receive something you’ll create changes in the server.
+To transfer files or receive something, you’ll create changes in the server.
 When you do so, the server will grant you this access.
 This is what’s known as “active connection mode.”

-On the other hand, when you’re “downloading,” the uploaded files are transferred from the server to you.
+On the other hand, FTP also makes it easy to download files.
+When you want to “download files,” the uploaded files are transferred from the server to you.

-Sometimes if there’s a firewall in place to protect the user’s machine, there may be a problem with the distribution in active mode.
+Sometimes if there’s a firewall in place to protect the user’s machine, there may be a problem transferring files in active mode.

 This is because firewalls typically don’t allow external parties to host unauthorized sessions.